Important Information for Parents and Teen Drivers

 - 08.A.01 (5) Teenage drivers have total accident rates which are 4 times that of adults.

 - 08.A.
 01 (1) Traffic Accidents are consistently one of the top 5 causes of death in the US.
 Although some accidents are unavoidable, the sad truth is that thousands of lives would be saved each year if drivers were aware of the physical, psychological, road, and weather conditions which increase accident risk and took defensive steps to insure safe driving.

-The follwing is taken from Allstate Foundation Report on Teen Driving 2005.
+The following is taken from Allstate Foundation Report on Teen Driving 2012

 - Talking on a cell phone while driving gives you the reaction time of a 70 year old.

 - Using lap/shoulder belts can reduce the risk of dying in a car crash by 45%.

 MiraCosta offers both classroom and on-line Driver Education, however, we strongly recommend our classroom driver education classes.
 There is no comparison to the level of interaction and instruction that is offered in our classroom setting.
 Students who take on-line programs can easily skim through material and finish the class within hours even though the DMV requires 25 hours of instruction.
 They statistically fail the permit test much more often than students who complete classroom driver education.
 Our classroom driver education strives to teach your teen the rules of the road and the seriousness of driving.
 It also includes:

 - 28 hours of classroom instruction (includes breaks)